organix/uart/README.md

 ### Tag

-A tag uses identity (address) of the actor as a label.
+A tag uses the identity (address) of the current actor as a label.

     [
         { "action": "new", "type": "Object", "result": "envelope" }